dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ::: zone pivot="webassembly"

-[Blazor WebAssembly](xref:blazor/hosting-models#blazor-webassembly) apps call web APIs using a preconfigured <xref:System.Net.Http.HttpClient> service.
-Compose requests, which can include [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) options, using Blazor JSON helpers or with <xref:System.Net.Http.HttpRequestMessage>.
-The <xref:System.Net.Http.HttpClient> service in Blazor WebAssembly apps is focused on making requests back to the server of origin.
+[Blazor WebAssembly](xref:blazor/hosting-models#blazor-webassembly) apps call web APIs using a preconfigured <xref:System.Net.Http.HttpClient> service, which is focused on making requests back to the server of origin.
+Additional <xref:System.Net.Http.HttpClient> service configurations for other web APIs can be created in developer code.
+Requests are composed using Blazor JSON helpers or with <xref:System.Net.Http.HttpRequestMessage>.
+Requests can include [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) option configuration.

 ## Examples in this article

-In this article's examples, a hypothetical Todo web API on a server processes create, read, update, and delete (CRUD) operations.
-The examples are based on a `TodoItem` class that stores the following Todo item data:
+In this article's component examples, a hypothetical todo list web API is used to create, read, update, and delete (CRUD) todo items on a server.
+The examples are based on a `TodoItem` class that stores the following todo item data:

 * ID (`Id`, `long`): Unique ID of the item.
 * Name (`Name`, `string`): Name of the item.
-* Status (`IsComplete`, `bool`): Indication if the Todo item is finished.
+* Status (`IsComplete`, `bool`): Indication if the todo item is finished.

 Use the following `TodoItem` class with this article's examples if you build the examples into a test app: